Skip to main content

 When Is the Best Time to List Your Home in DFW?

 Spring is still the best window.
-March through May pulls the highest sale prices and the fastest closings in Dallas-Fort Worth.
-Families moving for Highland Park ISD and Plano ISD want to be settled before summer so their kids are ready for fall.
-That’s when you’ll see the most buyer activity.
+March through May tends to pull the highest prices and the fastest closings in Dallas-Fort Worth.
+Families moving for Highland Park ISD and Plano ISD want to be settled before summer so their kids start fall in the new district, so that’s when buyer activity runs hottest.

 Local factors matter too.
-Areas near DART stations and TEXRail see pretty consistent buyer activity year-round because commuters always need housing.
-Luxury markets in Southlake and Legacy West stay strong through early fall.
-And first-time buyer segments tend to peak during tax refund season—January through March—when people suddenly have that down payment money.
+Areas near DART stations and TEXRail see steady buyer activity year-round because commuters always need housing.
+The luxury markets in Southlake and Legacy West stay strong into early fall.
+And first-time-buyer activity tends to pick up in tax-refund season, January through March, when down-payment money lands.

 What Documentation Should You Prepare Before Listing?

-Get your paperwork together before you list—not after someone makes an offer and you’re scrambling.
-Texas has specific seller disclosure requirements, and buyers appreciate transparency about your home’s history.
-Gather up warranties, receipts for major work, and HOA documents if you’ve got them.
-You don’t want to be chasing down paperwork while a deal is on the line.
+Get your paperwork together before you list, not after an offer lands and you’re scrambling.
+Texas has specific seller disclosure requirements, and buyers appreciate transparency about a home’s history.
+Pull together warranties, receipts for major work, and HOA documents if you have them.
+You don’t want to be chasing paper while a deal is on the line.

-Having a recent survey and title info ready speeds up closing significantly.
-In competitive DFW markets, buyers gravitate toward homes where the seller has their act together.
-I’d recommend putting together a property info packet—utility averages, neighborhood amenities, school district details.
-It shows you’re serious and it builds trust.
+A recent survey and clean title info speed up closing.
+In competitive DFW markets, buyers lean toward sellers who clearly have their act together.
+I tell my clients to build a simple property info packet: utility averages, neighborhood amenities, school details.
+It signals you’re serious and it builds trust early.

 Here’s your document checklist: